 I also took a different direction with my trees, which are usually sharp and green.
 Keeping with the white “heaven” look the trees were made of rice krispies and then dipped in royal icing.
 They turned out quite nice and took only a short time to complete compared to trees of previous builds I have done.

-The flowers were made of fondant and dyed green spagetti.
+The flowers were made of fondant and dyed green spaghetti.
 Which is kind of obvious.
-I just really wanted to say dyed green spagetti.
+I just really wanted to say dyed green spaghetti.

 And a quick look through the front window will reveal a painting of a scene from a sunny memory down by a remote lake.